Churchill magazine

 They could be used to force entry to your home.

-Use a home safe for important personal documents and your most valuable items such as jewellery.
+Use a home safe for important personal documents and your most valuable items, such as watches and jewellery.

-This makes them easier to identify if taken.
+Use a security marker to mark your belongings.
+This makes them easier to identify if stolen.

 Related articles